PulastTiwari/pactguard/README.md

 ---

-⭐ **Star this repository if PactGuard helps you with legal document analysis!**
+**Star this repository if PactGuard helps you with legal document analysis!**

-Built with ❤️ by [Pulast Singh Tiwari](https://github.com/PulastTiwari) for the legal tech community.
+Built with love by [Pulast Singh Tiwari](https://github.com/PulastTiwari) for the legal tech community.